Belize is a gorgeous country with a lovely subtropical climate, making it a joy to visit year round.

 1 pair jeans: While it’s too hot many days to wear jeans, if you’re in the interior, you’ll be glad you brought them.
 They’re also perfect for chilly nights or for when you want to blend in (a lot of Belizean women wear jeans all the time, even when it’s over hot as hell outside)

 2 pairs shorts: I bring one pair of loose-fitting linen shorts for super hot days, and one pair of denim shorts for when I want to look a little cuter or more casual.

 1-2 skirts: I suggest bringing one black skirt and one printed skirt for flexibility.
-I loved having a midi-length skirt.
+I loved having a midi-length skirt, like one featuring a fun paisley pattern trend.
 The extra fabric around your legs traps some cool air, making you feel less hot, and I liked the additional coverage it gave me.

 1 sunhat: Not just for the ‘gram, you’ll want a sunhat as it’ll give your face extra SPF and keep the rays off your face.